Alt Går Bra

 We have been running Alt Går Bra Lokale with partial financial support from the Norwegian Arts Council Kulturråd (Visual Arts program), Vestland County, and Bergen City Council.

-Our work has been written about primarily in Norwegian newspapers and art publications.
+Our work has been written about primarily in Norwegian newspapers and art publications, and featured on Norwegian national radio and television.
 An in-depth interview about our mimeograph practice has been published in Perspective, the French National Institute of Art History INHA—conducted by senior researcher Zanna Gilbert from the Getty Research Institute.
 The Norwegian Arts Council commissioned a sociological study about our dissemination practice engaging new and diverse audiences.

 About